 Veterinary Medicines

 Vet.
 Irl. argued that the veterinary medicine Procaine be made available to farmers here in the same way as it is to farmers in the UK.
-The product is licensed for use here but must be imported under special licence for usethe route of sale is different from that in the UK.
+Procaine is not licensed here - but may be imported under special licence for use.

 It was agreed that Council support this position.
 UCD Animal Welfare Seminar Series

 Chairman congratulated A Hanlon on her series and wished her every success with it.